Rudd-O/saltstack-automation/formulas/email/mda/README.md

 # MDA formula

-This formula sets up a local mail delivery agent, mail recipients, aliases and catchall delivery of e-mail.
+This formula sets up a local mail delivery agent, mail recipients, forwardings, and catchall delivery of e-mail on a per-domain basis.

 The local mail delivery agent is only configured when the formula has been instructed to create mail recipients.
 In this case, this formula requires